What should I do if I’m having difficulties accessing my Dickinson e-mail through Gateway?

 Do I need to take the Math Placement Exam?

 Yes.
 All incoming students must take the placement exam, unless they are explicitly excluded.
 (Exceptions to taking the exam can be found on the Mathematics Placement Exam Information page).
 The Mathematics Placement Exam is a 25-question, 30-minute exam written by the Mathematical Association of America.
 It is a calculus readiness exam.
-As such, the exam is used to evaluate your proficiency in pre-calculus.
-There is no calculus on this placement exam.
-Taking the placement exam now allows you to do so while the material is still fresh in your mind from high school.
+As such, the exam is used to evaluate your proficiency in pre-calculus and there is no calculus on this placement exam.
+Taking the placement exam now is beneficial because it allows you to have the material still fresh in your mind from high school.
 More detailed information can be found on the Placement Information page.

 Do I need to take a Language Placement Exam?

 Dickinson College requires students to demonstrate that they have completed work in a foreign language through the intermediate level (which typically means 3-4 semesters worth of the language).
 If you have studied a foreign language in the past and plan to continue with the study of that language, this exam will determine your appropriate placement.
 Spanish, Italian, Latin, French, Chinese and German exams should be competed online by July 1 and may be accessed through Gateway.
-Placement exams for other language July 1.
 More detailed information about the language placement exams can be found on the Placement Information page.

 Are the Chemistry and Music Placement Exams necessary?